OperationSpark/high-school-prep/README.md

 The Prep program will introduce you to what life is like as a professional software developer.
 It is also designed to prepare you to take the next step in our training, **Bootcamp**, which is why we called the program, Prep!

-We want everyone to try their hand at software development!
-If you like this material, there's a fantastic career waiting for you in software engineering!
+We want everyone to try their hand at software development.
+If you like this material, there's a fantastic career waiting for you in software engineering.

 ## Next Steps

 **To move on in our training to Bootcamp, students must fully complete all eight steps of the Prep program**.
 In doing so, you will exhibit the desire, commitment, grit and aptitude to succeed in Operation Spark.

-Once you've completed all Prep steps, if you want to move on to an awesome career in software development, <a href="https://operationspark-prep.youcanbook.me/">book an appointment with Operation Spark to complete your end-of-prep interview and coding quiz.</a>
+Once you've completed all Prep steps <a href="https://operationspark-prep.youcanbook.me/">book an appointment with Operation Spark to complete your end-of-prep interview and coding quiz.</a>

 ## Complete All Prep Steps